QwertyL0L/rule34-selfbot/README.md

-# ⚠️ WARNING THIS SELFBOT AGAINST DISCORD TOS I AM NOT RESPONSIBLE IF YOU GET BANNED ⚠️
+# ⚠️ WARNING SELFBOTS ARE AGAINST DISCORD TOS I AM NOT RESPONSIBLE FOR WHAT YOU DO WITH THIS SELFBOT ⚠️

 # Rule34 Selfbot
 a discord selfbot that grabs rule34 from rule34.xxx and then spams it to people or servers